-The Africaid Zvandiri (‘As I am’) programme is a model of differentiated clinical service delivery for children and adolescents living with HIV in Zimbabwe developed in response to an identified need for tailored support services for these key populations.
+Africaid’s Zvandiri (‘As I am’) programme is a model of differentiated clinical service delivery for children and adolescents living with HIV in Zimbabwe developed in response to an identified need for tailored support services for these key populations.

 Zvandiri combines community support groups, community outreach, Community Adolescent Treatment Supporters (CATS) and child and adolescent-focused Zvandiri Centres to directly influence children and young people’s experience of the HIV continuum of care.
 Integral to this is intensive ongoing support for adolescent and young people’s psychosocial well-being and mental health, wider sexual and reproductive health, economic empowerment and linkage to education and child protection services.
 The Zvandiri programme also includes an intervention for caregivers.
-Alongside delivering stronger health outcomes, through its close links with national public and private health and child welfare systems, it aims to build capacity within both the government systems and in family carers and other community members.
+Alongside delivering improved rates of viral suppression, through its close links with national public and private health and child welfare systems, it aims to build capacity within both the government systems and in family carers and other community members.

-The Zvandriri programme responded to the recognition that, whilst paediatric ART was being rolled out in Zimbabwe, there was little if any provision for children and adolescents’ broader psychosocial and treatment needs.
+The Zvandiri programme responded to the recognition that, whilst paediatric ART was being rolled out in Zimbabwe, there was little if any provision for children and adolescents’ broader psychosocial and treatment needs.
 Since its inception, Zvandiri has evolved a unique model of integrated, community-based psychosocial support and health services for HIV positive children and young people and is now scaling up to other provinces across Zimbabwe.

 i) reduce the cumulative incidence of ART treatment failure;